Live Webinar for Pediatric Therapists. Complete three sessions for 9 Contact Hours (0.9 CEUs)

 OBJECTIVES

-Josephine Bardabelias, PT is a Graduate of Hunter College's Physical Therapy program, having over 30 years experience working in a variety of settings, with a focus in pediatrics.
-Throughout her career she have treated children in acute care, N.I.C.U., early intervention and school based facilities.
+Josephine Bardabelias, PT is a graduate of Hunter College's Physical Therapy program.
+She has over 30 years of experience working in a variety of settings, with a focus in pediatrics.
+Throughout her career she has treated children in acute care, N.I.C.U., early intervention, and school-based facilities.

 Dr. Melissa K. Gerber, OTD, OTR/L is a seasoned and respected clinician with extensive experience in pediatrics.
 She began her career in adults in inpatient/outpatient rehabilitation and acute care.
 Currently, she has been working for the Great Neck Public Schools for the past 24 years.